genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation.md

 }
 ```

-### Adding authorisation to the data server and request server
+### Adding authorisation to the Data Server and Request Server

-The code for permissioning specific queries must be inserted into your data servers and request servers.
+The code for permissioning specific queries must be inserted into your Data Servers and Data Servers.

-The dynamic authorisation definition in a GPAL data server or request server has 4 settings, which can be used in any combination:
+The dynamic authorisation definition in a GPAL Data Server or Data Server has 4 settings, which can be used in any combination:
 - grouping (and/or)
 - where clauses
 - hideFields